kenatiod/MUT/Understanding Machine Understanding.md

 7. Tone and Attitude Analysis
     Evaluate the AI's ability to infer and produce appropriate tones and attitudes in communication based on pragmatic context cues like register, relationship between parties, and conversational goals.

-By including targeted evaluations across this range of social cognitive abilities, the MUT can shed light on whether an AI system has developed human-like skills in pragmatic language use, perspective-taking, and contextual communication - key markers of genuine social intelligence.
+By including targeted evaluations across this range of social cognitive abilities, the MUTT can shed light on whether an AI system has developed human-like skills in pragmatic language use, perspective-taking, and contextual communication - key markers of genuine social intelligence.

 #### F.1.vi -- Metacognition, Self-Explanation and Motivation